import pandas as pd

 mat_sorted = mat_sorted.iloc[pre_sorting].T.iloc[post_sorting].T

-# Select the proofread, manually-identified excitatory cells
+return mat_sorted, pre_mat_labels[pre_sorting], post_mat_labels[post_sorting]# Select the proofread, manually-identified excitatory cells

 manual_exc_root_ids = ct_all_df.query("classification_system_manual=='aibs_coarse_excitatory'").pt_root_id.to_numpy()